winesapOS/winesapOS/UPGRADES.md

 **No Action Required:**

 - The "Steam Deck Client" is changed from the "beta" to "stable" update channel.
+- The SteamOS repositories now use the new SteamOS 3.4 names.

 ## 3.1.1 to 3.2.0